santiagopemo/polygon-race/README.md

 According to the market intelligence company Newzoo, the video game industry closed 2019 with global revenues of more than 150,000 million dollars and year-on-year growth of 9.6%, dominating audiovisual entertainment, well ahead of music and cinema.
 These data reveal a great need for people to occupy their leisure time through these types of applications.
 That is why this project proposes the development of a racing video game, with simple playability.

+## Where to download?
+you can download Polygo Race from Sapopetas Studio website

 ## Screenshots

 ![Choose alias](https://github.com/santiagopemo/polygon-race/blob/main/Images/Captura%20de%20Pantalla%202020-10-26%20a%20la(s)%205.56.46%20p.%C2%A0m..png)